 Thank you to Seat Plan for informing me of the fabulous news!

 Are you going to see this production?
 Have you been to see it?
 If so, what did you think of it?
-What are you excited to see?
+Is there a show you’re excited to see?

 Disclaimer: This is not a sponsored post.
 All links provided are just to be helpful.
 All opinions expressed are my own.
-I was treated to the play by a loved one.
 Images included in the post are from my Instagram account here.
 Full Disclaimer available here.